WebDataRocks/pivot-angular/README.md

 This repository contains a sample project that shows how to integrate [WebDataRocks](https://www.webdatarocks.com/) with the [Angular framework](https://angular.io/).

+**Note:** This project uses the [ng-webdatarocks](https://github.com/WebDataRocks/ng-webdatarocks) wrapper.
+The project on the [master](https://github.com/WebDataRocks/pivot-angular/tree/master) branch uses the Ivy-compatible `ngx-webdatarocks` wrapper for Angular 14+.

 ## Prerequisites

 - [Node.js 14](https://nodejs.org/en)